-Meanwhile, in a second storyline, a criminal, Anton Chirguh (Javier Bardem), demonstrates just how dangerous he is in a swift and brutal killing, before heading out on the road with his weapon of choice, an airtank with "gun" attachment, usually reserved for slaying cattle.
+Meanwhile, in a second storyline, a criminal, Anton Chigurh (Javier Bardem), demonstrates just how dangerous he is in a swift and brutal killing, before heading out on the road with his weapon of choice, an airtank with "gun" attachment, usually reserved for slaying cattle.

-These plot lines coalesce in a beautifully organic fashion when Moss makes the mistake of returning to the scene of the deaths, sparking a pursuit which will set him running for his life, as Chirguh, a man who would prefer to shoot you than shoot the breeze, gives chase thanks to a tracking device hidden in the stolen loot.
+These plot lines coalesce in a beautifully organic fashion when Moss makes the mistake of returning to the scene of the deaths, sparking a pursuit which will set him running for his life, as Chigurh, a man who would prefer to shoot you than shoot the breeze, gives chase thanks to a tracking device hidden in the stolen loot.

 Also on the hunt is Ed Tom Bell (Tommy Lee Jones, bringing his trademark gruffness to a role that fits him like a glove), the local sheriff, who quickly sizes up the state of affairs, and Carson Wells (Woody Harrelson), a larger than life hired gun who is also after the cash.

 Against the whisper of wind and buzz of flies, the Coens manage to find tension in the subtlest of movements and cut the dialogue through with humour as arid as the landscape.